martbetz/martbetz.github.io/terms-and-conditions.md

       2. General Disclaimer
    </h2>
    <p>
-This website is a continual work in progress; the author reserves the right to change (which inludes the right to remove) any part or all of this website at any time and without prior notice.
+This website is an independent and personal project on the part of the author; as such, the author provides no guarantees regarding the accuracy or relevancy of the website's content.
 <br>
 <br>
 <!-- All content is reflective of style (for example, humorous and/or hyperbolic statements are exclusively intended as such; the author does not promote such statments as literal).